CaptainIndy/Yara-Rule-for-Dark-Comet-Strain/README.md

 <img width="564" alt="Screenshot 2024-03-22 at 11 01 32" src="https://github.com/CaptainIndy/Yara-Rule-for-Dark-Comet-Strain/assets/142528700/a195571d-57f6-4c2d-a1ec-a61ef916021b">

+In this rule I set the following strings to always be true: the specific MZ header at the beginning of the file, the "&rat" string that is unique to RAT malware and the VM error string (which was too specific to be overlooked).
+As long as those strings existed and any of the other strings I listed existed, the rule would return the sample I was looking for.
 It is to be noted that this rule is written for a specific sample strain I found and I do not know if it would work to detect all Dark Comet malware.
 But for this specific strain, it does work.
 I downloaded over 100 samples of Malware and put them into a folder.

 Here are the samples: